-From Study CT-P13 SC 1.6 Part 1, it was demonstrated that administration of CT-P13 SC between 120 mg and 240 mg could potentially show sufficient efficacy without any sign of unexpected safety issue in adult patients with CD.
-Thus, pharmacokinetic-pharmacodynamic (PK-PD) modeling and simulation has been conducted to select the optimal dosing regimen to be used in this study.
+From Study CT-P13 SC 1.6, it was demonstrated that administration of CT-P13 SC of 120 mg and 240 mg had sufficient efficacy without any sign of unexpected safety issues in adult patients with CD and UC.
+Thus, PK-PD modeling and simulation has been conducted to select the optimal dosing regimen to be used in this study.

-The results from PK-PD modeling and simulation suggested that in patients with CD all dosage regimens of CT-P13 SC would achieve sufficient efficacy without any unexpected safety signal.
-Simulations were then successfully employed to guide the optimal CT-P13 SC dosage regimens for future implementation in CD treatment.
-It was concluded that CT-P13 SC dosage regimen of 120 mg every 2 weeks is considered best for further evaluation in this study in patients with CD.
+The results from PK-PD modeling and simulation suggested that all dosage regimens of CT-P13 SC would achieve sufficient efficacy without any unexpected safety signal in CD and

+UC patients.
+Simulations were then successfully employed to guide the optimal CT-P13 SC dosage regimens for future implementation in CD and UC treatment.
+It was concluded that the CT-P13 SC dosage regimen of 120 mg every 2 weeks is considered best for further evaluation in this study in patients with CD and UC.

-The dosing regimen for IV induction period for this study is the same as the currently approved induction dosing regimen for IV infliximab, and the SC dosing will start at Week 10, which is 4 weeks after the last IV induction dose at Week 6.
+The dosing regimen for the IV induction period for this study is the same as the currently approved induction dosing regimen for IV infliximab, and the SC dosing will start at Week 10, which is 4 weeks after the last IV induction dose at Week 6.
 This timing of first SC dose was chosen to ensure trough concentration (C{trough}) levels remained close to the steady state plasma concentration throughout the SC dosing regimen, minimizing low plasma levels and thereby prevent enhancing potential for immunogenicity.

-In conclusion, the dosing regimen of 3 IV induction doses of CT-P13 5mg/kg at Weeks 0, 2, and 6 followed by maintenance dose of CT-P13 SC 120 mg every 2 weeks starting at Week 10 is selected for this study.
+In conclusion, the dosing regimen of 3 IV induction doses of CT-P13 5mg/kg at Weeks 0, 2, and 6 followed by maintenance doses of CT-P13 SC 120 mg every 2 weeks starting at Week 10 is selected for this study.